 2 Samuel 22

-David has spent his life running, fighting, and trusting.
-He has been hunted by Saul, pursued by enemies, tested by fear and hunger and betrayal.
-And in 2 Samuel 22, he stops.
-He gathers the weight of his experience and sings.
-This is not a prayer; it is a testimony.
-It is the song of a man who has lived long enough to see that the God he trusted at twenty, at thirty, at fifty - this God kept His word.
+David has spent his life running.
+Hunted by Saul, hounded by enemies, tested by fear and hunger and betrayal.
+And here, at the end of it, he stops and sings.
+This is a testimony of help already given, the song of a man who has lived long enough to see that the God he trusted at twenty, at thirty, at fifty kept His word every time.

 Tap any highlighted phrase to jump to the commentary that unpacks it.